genenetwork/gn-docs/blog/2021/proteome/Wang_WIlliams_Rat_Brain_Proteome_For_Blog.md

 continue to work with this proximal part of Chr 1 and try to figure out why the variation in expression of this band of nine proteins map to this part of the rat genome.
-Step 3 below is a long step---my apologysorry.
+Step 3 below is a long step---my apology, sorry.
 Perhaps time for a coffee break.

 **Step 3** involves mapping one or more of these nine proteins.
 I will pick SYT7 since it has the highest expression (9 log2 units of